 Avoid the bear traps in trading to increase your odds of getting that profit.
 However, there will be times you open new positions and you’ll still fall into a bear trap.
 If you’re caught in this situation, then you need to cover your position to minimize loss.
 Don’t let it run away.

 Short selling is risky because technically you could lose your shirt.
-If you're shorting a biotech stock the price could go up 100's of percents by the time you check the price.
-If you go long, a stock can't go below zero so you'd only lose what you put into the trade.
+If you’re shorting a biotech stock the price could go up 100′ percent (or more) by the time you check the price.
+If you go long, a stock can’t go below zero so you’d only lose what you put into the trade.

 Again, with shorting, a stock can keep going an unlimited amount.
 Therefore by not covering your losses quickly you have the ability to lose an infinite amount of money.
 This is why people use stop orders, or avoid shorting.

 Put Options and Bear Traps